 - His first venture was in the soy milk industry.
 At an early age of 20, his business targeted a section of poor Indians who couldn’t afford refrigerators.
 Unfortunately, this venture sank and Khosla moved to the US for higher studies.

 - He masterminded the removal of Cisco and crowning of Juniper Networks as the new king of the router market.
-With the immense knowledge of investment and global market, Khosla is an avid player and a mentor who has helped various firms including Viant, Lightera, Extreme Networks, etc.
+With the immense knowledge of investment and global market, Khosla has helped various firms including Viant, Lightera, Extreme Networks, etc.